tecumsehcommunications/StarlinkViewer/repls/README.md

 <p>Once Clojure is installed, you need to install Nodejs.
 That should be fairly painless as well.
 Just download the binaries you need from <a href="https://nodejs.org/en/download/">here</a>, unzip them into a directory of your choosing, and make sure the /bin subdirectory of that directory is on your $PATH. </p>

 <p>With Nodejs and Clojure installed, your next step is to clone this project and then type "C-u M-x shell" in Emacs and name the buffer
 "nrepl."
-From within that buffer, cd to the /server directory of this project and type dev/nrepl at the command prompt.
+From within that buffer, cd to the /server directory of this project and type dev/nrepl at the nrepl shell's command prompt.
 To test the repl, open the /server/dev/scratch.cljs file in another emacs buffer, place the cursor to the left of any closing paren ")" and type "C-q in Emacs.
 The results should show in the nrepl buffer.</p>

 <h2>The Client (Browser) Repl</h2>